 Another One Bites The Dust: Me with Kevin Dubrow, Frankie Banali and Donnie Vie, Summer 2001

-Okay, seriously, I’m wondering if it is some kind of cosmic ’80s Metal joke that both Ricky Parent of ENuff Z’Nuff and Kevin Dubrow of Quiet Riot have passed away with one month of each other.
-As a tribute to Kevin, who died on November 25th of a drug overdose, I’ve decided to re-run my review of the re-release of Quiet Riot’s immortal, genre defining 1983 album, Metal Health.
+Okay, seriously, I’m wondering if it is some kind of cosmic ’80s Metal joke that both Ricky Parent of ENuff Z’Nuff and Kevin Dubrow of Quiet Riot have passed away within one month of each other.
+As a tribute to Kevin, who died on November 25th, 2007 of a drug overdose, I’ve decided to re-run my review of the re-release of Quiet Riot’s immortal, genre-defining 1983 album, Metal Health.
 Read on and be enlightened.

 (Originally published on Ink19.com, Fall 2001)

 I’ve got a story for you about Quiet Riot.